 In addition, a third-party may hold intellectual property, including patent rights that are important or necessary to the development of our products.
 It may be necessary for us to use the patented or proprietary technology of third parties to commercialize our products, in which case we would be required to obtain a license from these third parties on commercially reasonable terms, or our business could be harmed, possibly materially.

-For example, certain of the methods for screening our novel proteases, our non-complement proteases modified to cleave a complement protein such as C2 or C3, or for using proteases as scaffolds, are covered by patents held by third parties.
-Although we have obtained exclusive licenses to these patents from these third parties on what we believe are commercially reasonable terms, if we were not able to obtain a license on similar technology, or were not able to obtain a license on commercially reasonable terms, our business could be harmed, possibly materially.
-In addition, we are aware of a patent that has been issued in Europe (with counterparts in Australia, China, Japan, Poland and South Korea) and includes a claim that may read on marzeptacog alfa (activated).
-An opposition proceeding with respect to this patent sustained this patent, and we filed an appeal on November 11, 2016.
+We are aware of a patent that issued in Europe (with counterparts in Australia, China, Japan, Poland and South Korea) that includes a claim that may read on marzeptacog alfa (activated).
+This patent expires in September 2021.
+An opposition proceeding with respect to this patent sustained the patent; we filed an appeal on November 11, 2016.
 There can also be no assurance whether the claims of such patent would be found to read on marzeptacog alfa (activated) even if a claim survives opposition.
+There is another patent family pending in the U.S. and Europe in which claims that may read on marzeptacog alfa (activated) have been filed.
+We, however, do not believe such claims, are patentable.
+If they were to issue, we would take appropriate action to challenge their enforceability and/or validity.
 There may be third-party patents or patent applications with claims to compositions of matter, materials, formulations, methods of manufacture or methods for treatment related to the use or manufacture of our product candidates.
 Because patent applications can take many years to issue, there may be currently pending patent applications that may later result in issued patents that our product candidates may infringe.